LGBTQ culture in Metro Detroit: Institutions

 LGBT Detroit (formerly KICK) is an organization that serves LGBT African-Americans.

 The Gay Liberation Front had a chapter in Detroit.

 Affirmations is a community center located in Ferndale.
 Affirmations is Michigan's largest LGBTQ community center and one of the 10 largest LGBTQ community centers in the country.
-The organization hosts a 15,000 square foot community space, art gallery, educational programming, health and wellness programming, cafe, youth center, and a resource desk.
+The organization hosts a 15,000 square foot community space, art gallery, educational programming, health and wellness programming, cafe, youth center, library, and a resource desk.

 The Ruth Ellis Center is a non-profit organization located in Highland Park that provides short and long-term residential safe space and support services for runaway, homeless, and at-risk lesbian, gay, bi-attractional, transgender, and questioning youth.

-Many of the local universities, including Wayne State University, Eastern Michigan University, and University of Michigan, have on-campus LGBT resource centers.
+Many of the local universities, including Wayne State University, Oakland University, Eastern Michigan University, and University of Michigan, have on-campus LGBT resource centers.

 Equality Michigan (formerly the Triangle Foundation) is a statewide political advocacy organization located in Detroit working towards the LGBT community's social, cultural, political, and economic wellbeing.

 SAGE Metro Detroit (formerly the LGBT Older Adult Coalition established in 2010) was established in 2015 "to build awareness and promote change so that LGBT older adults may age with dignity and authenticity".

 The Detroit Regional LGBT Chamber of Commerce is located in Detroit and its mission is "to promote and empower our Metropolitan Detroit LGBT, allied business members, non-profit members, corporate partners and their employees through leadership, advocacy and education".

 Recreation

 Motor City Pride is held annually in Detroit.
 Ferndale Pride is held in Ferndale.
 Motor City Pride moved from Royal Oak to Ferndale in 2001, and it was held in Ferndale until 2011, when it moved to Detroit.
 Ferndale Pride was started that year.
-The "Hotter Than July!" annual LGBT festival, catering to black LGBT people, is held in the park Palmer Park in Detroit.
+The "Hotter Than July!" annual LGBT festival, catering to black LGBT people, is held in Palmer Park in Detroit.

-In 1940s many gay men in Windsor, Ontario, went to Detroit as it had several gay bars, such as "Gay Paris".
+In the 1940s, many gay men in Windsor, Ontario, went to Detroit, as it had several gay bars such as "Gay Paris".
 Some police officers in Windsor doing police work crossed the border and entered Detroit gay bars.

-Ruth Ellis, a black lesbian, held house parties at her residence, "The Spot".
-It became a socializing place for black lesbians and gay men, allowing them to avoid heterosexism and racism in their society.
+Ruth Ellis, a black lesbian, held house parties at her residence known as "The Spot".
+It became a socializing place for black lesbians and gay men, allowing them to avoid heterosexism and racism.
 Ellis, who was featured in the documentary Living With Pride, was the oldest known black woman who identified as a lesbian until October 2001, when she died.
 She lived in Detroit until her death.